yuschick/project-template/README.md

 `yarn watch`

-should be run duringdevelopment and will listen for changes in the `./src/styles/` and `./src/js/` directories.
+should be run during development and will listen for changes in the `./src/styles/` and `./src/js/` directories.
 The SCSS files will compile down to `./dist/styles/app.css` and the scripts/modules will be combined and stored as `./dist/js/app.js` and transpiled with Babel to `es-2015` presets

 #### build
 `yarn build`